Level 3 Diploma For Teaching Assistants – February Start

 Who is this course for?

-You will have exclusive access to high-quality course resources, library and career development services, as well as a busy Student Union with all the benefits and discounts that come with membership.
-We have good links with local schools and offer a progression event every year so you can plan the next steps in your career.
+You will have exclusive access to high-quality resources, library and career development services, as well as good links with local schools, and we offer a progression event every year so you can plan the next steps in your career.

 What are the benefits?

 - You will develop secure knowledge and effective strategies to become an excellent Teaching Assistant